 Step 2: Preparing the Pork Crown Roast

-Place it a skillet and sprinkle the rub generously all over the pork crown roast, massaging it with your hands.
+Place it in a skillet and sprinkle the rub generously all over the pork crown roast, massaging it with your hands.
 Make sure to get the rub into the narrow cuts between the ribs and don’t forget the middle!
 Then pour the apple juice in the bottom of the skillet.
 The pork crown roast is now ready for the smoker.

 Step 3: Smoke The Pork Crown

-You can pull it out of the smoker when the internal temperature reaches between 140°F and 145°F as you don’t want to be overcooking the meat at all.
+You can pull it out of the smoker when the internal temperature reaches between 140°F and 145°F, as you don’t want to overcook the meat.
 Rest for 15 minutes before serving.
+During the resting phase, the meat’s temperature will continue to rise by a few degrees.

-Step 4: Serve!
+Step 4: Serve

 What Temperature to Smoke Pork Crown At?